Qorvo/qpg-openthread/qpg6100/doc/README.md

 - The Application:
   - location: [`openthread/example/apps`](https://github.com/openthread/openthread/tree/main/examples/apps)
-  - what: For this example the *OpenThread CLI* application will be build.
+  - what: For this example the *OpenThread CLI* application will be built.
 This application allows the manipulation of the Thread stack over a serial interface.
 - OpenThread Stack:
   - location: [`openthread/src/`](https://github.com/openthread/openthread/tree/main/src)
   - what: implements the [Thread specification](https://www.threadgroup.org/ThreadSpec).
 It can be configured through a set of [configure switches](https://github.com/openthread/openthread/tree/master/examples/common-switches.mk).